nolanlawson/dotjs-2016/readme.md

 ???

-So Service Worker is designed very intelligently to avoid these kinds of problems.
+You see, Service Worker is designed very intelligently to avoid these kinds of problems.
 First off, it's only available on HTTPS, so you won't get MiTM attacked.
 Second, it's designed in a sort of "fire and forget" way.
 The browser is free to kill off a Service Worker whenever it wants to.
 Unlike a web worker, you're not supposed to have long-running processes in there; if you do, then they might get unceremoniously terminated.
 You're suposed to respond to fetch, push, and sync